dell-democenter/dell-democenter.github.io/0499/onboard_openshift _roadmap.md

    | 4.19        | 1.5.x        | stable       |

 **Note:** OCP 4.15–4.18 is supported by default; no additional configuration is needed.
-**Note:** OCP 4.15–4.18 is supported by default; no additional configuration is needed.

 2. **Apply PPDM RBAC resources and Create discovery service account  static token**